dan-schel/css-template/documentation.md

 ```

 Note that the `select-arrow` is not affected by padding applied to the select,
-and so must be handled separately, with margin.
+and so must be handled separately using margin.

 ### 10.1.
 Available stylings